CloudObjects/phpMAE/README.md

 To create a new class, choose a COID and then run the following command:

-    phpmae class:create --confjob=true coid://NAMESPACE/NAME/VERSION
+    phpmae class:create --confjob coid://NAMESPACE/NAME/VERSION

-If you want to create an HTTP-invokable class, add the option `--http-invokable=true`.
+If you want to create an HTTP-invokable class, add the option `--http-invokable`.

 This command writes two files into the current directory, namely `NAME.VERSION.xml` and `NAME.VERSION.php`.
 The `.xml` file contains the basic object description for CloudObjects in RDF/XML format and the `.php` file contains the skeleton code for the PHP class.
 It also creates a configuration job to register the COID.